tbhb/typing-graph/docs/explanation/generics.md

 ## Variance

 Variance describes how subtyping of type parameters relates to subtyping of the generic type itself.
+This concept often confuses newcomers to type systems, but it has important practical implications.

+!!! abstract "Why variance matters"

+    Consider a function that processes a list of animals:

+    ```python
+    # snippet - illustrative pattern
+    def feed_animals(animals: list[Animal]) -> None:
+        for animal in animals:
+            animal.eat()
+    ```

+    Can you pass a `list[Cat]` to this function?
+Intuitively, yes, since cats are animals.
+But what if the function modifies the list?

+    ```python
+    # snippet - illustrative pattern
+    def add_animal(animals: list[Animal]) -> None:
+        animals.append(Dog())  # Adds a dog to the list
+    ```

+    Now passing `list[Cat]` would be a type error: you'd have a dog in your list of cats.

+    Variance rules encode these safety considerations.
+Understanding variance helps you design generic types correctly and understand why the type checker rejects certain code.

 ### Invariance (default)